Pranjali-1410/Pranjali-1410/README.md

 - 👋 Hi, I’m @Pranjali-1410
 - 👀 I’m interested in software development and machine learning
-- 🌱 I’m currently learning cloud computing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...

 <!---